cenggel/cordova-loader/README.md

 Cordova Loader
 ================

-## DEPRECATED FOR METEOR
-Meteor users should use the official Cordova integration documented here: https://github.com/meteor/meteor/wiki/Meteor-Cordova-Phonegap-integration
+*Note: I havent been using this but needs just a bit work work to be working with express.. if you want to work on it I can answer questions*

 ## Introduction
 Cordova Loader is a library for using Cordova with remotely served web applications.
 The compiler interprets the provided Cordova project directory and compiles the assets into minified, platform-specific, versioned files which are loaded into memory and stored in versioned directories for production use / bundling.
 When the client loads, it automatically pulls in the platform-specific file for that device.
 The Cordova API can be used the same as it is in the Cordova documentation.
-Cordova Loader was built for use with Meteor but is now available to be used by any Javascript/Node.js applcation through NPM.
-Enjoy!

 ![demo](https://raw.githubusercontent.com/andrewreedy/cordova-loader/master/screenshot.png)